vHarshita15/Dynamic-Training-Program/README.md

-Project Name
+Project Name:
 A responsive, multi-section website for a fitness center, including features, schedules, trainers, testimonials, and contact information.

-Table of Contents
+Table of Contents:
 Overview
 Features
 Demo